-If you are reading those lines its either you want to educate yourself about the new ELD technology or you are simply looking to be compliant with the ELD Mandate.
-In the event, you belong to team,” I am Forced into ELD”, scroll down to begin reviewing the devices.
+If you are reading those lines , you either want to educate yourself about the new ELD technology or you are simply looking to be compliant with the ELD Mandate.

-Drivers can now Stop fretting about HOS violations and all the penalties you’d have to pay.
+Drivers can now Stop fretting about HOS violations and all the pricey penalties that come with them.

-If you are still wondering why should i get eld device check our other article.
+If you are still asking Why Should I Get An ELD Device check our other article.

-No more stress about tracking and managing your driving time.
+Leave the stress about tracking and managing your driving time behind.

-ELD Devices got a bad reputation.
-However, if one really takes time to get used to the technology, it does so much more for drivers than the old fashioned paper logs.
+ELD devices have received a bad rep in the past.
+If one really takes time to get used to the technology, it does so much more for drivers than the old fashioned paper logs.

-ELD Devices help track miles driven for HOS and for IFTA and IRP.
-Those devices take care of all of the filling requirements for truckers, imposed by the u.s government.
+ELD devices help track miles driven for HOS , IFTA and IRP by taking care of all filling requirements for truckers, imposed by the U.S. government.

-As a trucker, you can make the driving experience a bit easier just by using ELD devices.
-Read on to find out more!
+As a trucker, you can make your driving experience a bit easier by using ELD devices.

 Best ELD Devices – Top 10 Electronic Logging Devices

 There are many great things about the Keep Truckin ELD.
 However, the most attractive quality, though, is its price.
-In addition to that the device is super user-friendly.
+In addition to that the device is super user friendly.

-Keep Trucking ELD device offer monthly pricing like most eld units.
-Therefore, you might be waiting for us to tell you the upfront cost of the product, but there is none!
+The Keep Truckin ELD device offers monthly pricing like most ELD units.
+Therefore, you might be waiting for us to tell you the upfront cost of the product.
+The great news is there is none!

-Instead, there are only monthly installments of a mere $35 that you have to pay to Keep Truckin over three years.
+Instead, there are only monthly installments of a mere $35 that you have to pay to Keep Truckin over a three year period.

 At such an affordable price, it would be crazy not to buy the product!
-But wait, there are far more pros too, as listed below.
+But wait, there are additional pros to keep truckin eld devices .
+Lets review them.

 Features of Keep Trucking ELD Device